jaredellison/hello-lambda-node/README.md

 - Create an execution role for the function using `make aws-create-role` adding the resulting Amazon Resource Name (ARN) to your `.env` file.

+- Grant the execution role the ability to write logs by running `make aws-attach-log-policy`.

-- Create the function by running `make aws-create-function`
+- Create the function by running `make aws-create-function`.

-- Test the function by running `make aws-invoke-function`
+- Test the function by running `make aws-invoke-function`.

 - To redeploy the function with changes run `make docker-build-tag-push` and `make aws-update-function-code`.
 Note that updating the code happens asynchronously and it may take a nearly a minute for the changes to be visible.